 d.
 We are unable to provide refunds for lost tickets, tickets not used (in whole or in part) or for guests failing to bring any required travel or health documents.

 e.
-Any refunds may be made by us to the travel agent representing the Passenger.
-Some agents may, at their discretion, withhold an agency cancellation fee.
-If cancellation fees are charged by air carriers, land operators or travel agents, they will be deducted from any refund made pursuant to this paragraph.
+Any refunds may be made by us to the travel advisor representing the Passenger.
+Some advisors may, at their discretion, withhold an agency cancellation fee.
+If cancellation fees are charged by air carriers, land operators or travel advisors, they will be deducted from any refund made pursuant to this paragraph.

 f.
-Company will not be responsible for the receipt by the Passenger of refund monies paid to the Passenger's travel agent.
-The Passenger expressly authorizes his/her travel agent to receive any refund and releases Company of any responsibility for such funds once a refund has been made to their travel agent.
+Company will not be responsible for the receipt by the Passenger of refund monies paid to the Passenger's travel advisor.
+The Passenger expressly authorizes his/her travel advisor to receive any refund and releases Company of any responsibility for such funds once a refund has been made to their travel advisor.

 g.
 The following cancellation charges will apply to any cancellation by Passenger: